 Of the 36 retailers surveyed this year, only 12 offer just a private-label store card.
 There were 17 such cards in 2010.

 For retailers looking to give their credit card programs a boost in loyalty, revenue and consumer appeal, co-branding is a good option, says Pam Lloyd, MasterCard’s senior vice president for global product development and consumer products.

 “Co-branded programs are highly successful in driving brand awareness, loyalty and engagement as well as increasing sales,” she says.

 Spend more, get more

-offers abound to entice cardholders into even more opportunities to spend and “save.”
+Introductory offers abound to entice cardholders into even more opportunities to spend and “save.”

 Of the 36 surveyed retailers, 22 offer special introductory financing rates and/or instant rewards to approved credit program applicants, such as 0 percent APR for six months or 20 percent off the first card purchase.

 While a quick 20 percent off might be enough to get a consumer to apply for a card for a single splurge, retail store cards need to offer more to keep their cardholders engaged long-term, says Stephanie Cohen, a former MasterCard vice president and a partner in LoyaltyOne Consulting, a Richmond, Virginia designer of loyalty programs.

 New trend: Tiered rewards